Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25008/README.md

 thirdly I am grateful for our ramguru sir who is our Maom lecturer who has listened to our problems in a very cool manner and tried to bring the changes we wanted

-meeting this three people in my intermediate level is more meaningful and fulfilling. they have contributedmin improve and getting a great attitude from mysel.
+meeting this three people in my intermediate level is more meaningful and fulfilling. they have contributedmin improve and getting a great attitude from myself.